Janet-Cajavilca/R-Capstone-Project-Cyclistic/README.md

 ## Introduction

-In this case study, I performed the task of a junior data analyst.
-This project was done to complete the Google Data Analytics Capstone from the Course Google Data Analytics Professional Certificate by Coursera Link
+In this case study, I performed the tasks of a junior data analyst.
+This project was undertaken to fulfill the requirements of the Google Data Analytics Capstone from the Google Data Analytics Professional Certificate course on Coursera.
+[Link](https://www.coursera.org/professional-certificates/google-data-analytics?)

 The work is for the fictional company, Cyclistic.
 I was assigned to answer the question: **How do annual members and casual riders use Cyclist bikes differently?**
 To answer the key business question, I will follow the steps of the data analysis process: *ask, prepare, process, analyze, share, and act.*

+I have produced a report using R with the following deliverables:
+- A clear statement of the task
+- A description of all data sources used
+- Documentation of any cleaning or manipulation of data
+- A summary of your analysis
+- Supporting visualizations and key findings
+- Recommendations based on the analysis

+ [Follow the Link](#) to access the document.

 ### Scenario